Mexico Residency & Visa Guide for Expats (2026)

 Temporary Residency with work endorsement: Allows you to work for Mexican employers.
 Your employer typically handles the endorsement paperwork with INAMI.

 Remote work / digital nomads: Mexico doesn't have a formal digital nomad visa.
 Many remote workers operate on a tourist basis or with Temporary Residency.
-The key is that your income comes from outside Mexico — this is a gray area many expats navigate pragmatically.
+See our Mazatlan for Digital Nomads guide for the full picture.
+The key is that your income comes from outside Mexico - this is a gray area many expats navigate pragmatically.
 Consult an attorney.

 Self-employment / freelancing for Mexican clients: Requires formal business registration (RFC, SAT enrollment).
 Many expats hire a local contador (accountant) to handle this.